nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ## What about non-plant-scientists / non-ARC users

 Although we're doing our best to promote the ARC idea and adapt it to a diverse range of use-cases, there will always be users (or customers), who do not actively use the ARC or associated tools.
-Still, running a core facility, you want to interact with those users mostly in the same routines employed with everyone else.
+Still, running a service platform, you want to interact with those users mostly in the same routines employed with everyone else.

 Luckily the DataHUB comes with built-in, intuitive features that